Console Shell

 The osgi.console property specifies the port (and optionally the hostname) on which the console should listen for Telnet connections without needing to pass the -console option at all, but if -console is passed it will override any setting present in the configuration/config.ini file.

-Starting an SSH Session with JAAS Authentication
+Starting an SSH Session With JAAS Authentication

 To start a console session in an SSH session, a few more bundles are needed: